dheero/OBF.github.io/wiki/BOSC_2011/BOFs.md

 from one (virtual) box could be the next step.
 In this BOF we discuss how we could make the tools benefit most from working together and what additional requirements that might set.
-Developers of both Galaxy and Taverna will participate in this BOF.
+Developers of both Galaxy and Taverna will participate in this BOF, and we welcome interested (potential) users and developers.

 -